LeyiCui-Angel/CUDiningPair/README.md

 6. [start explain restaurant new function]they can click “restaurant” to move onto restaurant information.
 In restaurant page, user can add restaurant data and filter their view.

-5. You can see name, location, rating for each of the uploaded restaurant in the list together with the restaurant's cuisine, like hot spicy or not.
+7. You can see name, location, rating for each of the uploaded restaurant in the list together with the restaurant's cuisine, like hot spicy or not.

-6. Of course you can filter the restaurant with ratings and cuisine by simply click the corresponding button at top of the list.
+8. Of course you can filter the restaurant with ratings and cuisine by simply click the corresponding button at top of the list.

+9. [start explain pairing new function] Given you are on the welcome page, once you click the "Pairings", you will enter the All pairings table with all existing pairings.

+10. You can create new pairing by click the button at the top left of the page.
+Once you select the target restaurant, target number of people and target meeting time (at least one hour later than current time), you then press the button below of creating pair.
+Then you will be redirected to the all pairings page with your new pairing added.

+11. You cannot enter the same pairing twice but you can enter different pairings as many as you want.
+Once the pairing is full, you cannot join this specific pairing anymore.

+12. If you want to go back to the welcome page you can click the link on the top right corner "welcome page".

 ## Instructions to test CUDiningPair